lanl/conduit/README.md

 # CONDUIT

 Conduit (Capacity ON Demand User Interaction Toolset) is a distributed data transfer service designed to move large datasets efficiently between storage systems in high-performance computing (HPC) environments.
-It provides a client–server architecture for scheduling and executing parallel data transfer jobs across a cluster, enabling reliable and permission-aware data movement at scale.
+It provides a client–server architecture for scheduling and executing parallel data transfer jobs across a cluster, with reliable data movement that respects filesystem permissions.

 ## Table of Contents